yefuwang/redkv/README.md

 # Stores

-##  <a name="redisstore"></a>redis
+##  <a name="redisstore"></a>Redis
-The redis store and be added to a redkv using `'redis'` as the parameter passed to the `addStore` API:
+The Redis store can be added to a RedKV instance using `'redis'` as the parameter passed to the `addStore` API:

 ```javascript
 let kvStore = new RedKV();
 kvStore.addStore('redis', options);
 ```

 The `options` object will be passed to [node_redis module](https://github.com/NodeRedis/node_redis).
-Please refer to redis document for details.
+Please refer to node_redis document for details.

-## <a name="dynamodbstore"></a>dynamodb
+## <a name="dynamodbstore"></a>Amazon DynamoDB
-The dynamodb store and be added to a redkv using `'dynamodb'` as the parameter passed to the `addStore` API:
+The DynamoDB store and be added to a RedKV using `'DynamoDB'` as the parameter passed to the `addStore` API:

 ```javascript
 let kvStore = new RedKV();
 kvStore.addStore('dynamodb', options);
 ```
-The `options` object will be passed to [dynamodb document client](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
-Please refer to dynamodb document client for details.
+The `options` object will be passed to [DynamoDB document client](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
+Please refer to DynamoDB document client for details.

-In additional to the fields passed to dynamodb document client, the `options` object may contains the following additional fields:
+In addition to the fields passed to DynamoDB document client, the `options` object may contain the following additional fields:

 ### `tableName`
-The `tableName` is your dynamodb table name.
+The `tableName` is your DynamoDB table name.
 This field is required.

 ### `attributeName`

 Optional.
-If attributeName is set, redkv stores the value in an attribute with the name indicated by the `attributeName` field.
+If attributeName is set, RedKV stores the value in an attribute with the name indicated by the `attributeName` field.
 If it is not set, it defaults to `'v'`.

-The dynamodb table should contains only one hash key, and no partitional keys.
+The DynamoDB table should contain only one hash key and no partitional keys.

 ## <a name="mongodbstore"></a>MongoDB
-The MongoDB store and be added to a redkv using `'mongodb'` as the parameter passed to the `addStore` API:
+The MongoDB store can be added to a RedKV using `'mongodb'` as the parameter passed to the `addStore` API:

 ```javascript
 let kvStore = new RedKV();